chrisnitacoddy19/Christain-white/README.md

 Acknowledgments

-Swing API documentation for providing the necessary components for creating a graphical user interface in Java.
+.Swing API documentation for providing the necessary components for creating a graphical user interface in Java.

-Online tutorials and community resources for helping with Java Swing development.
+.Online tutorials and community resources for helping with Java Swing development.

-            Instructor William Rupert.
+.Instructor William Rupert.